perdoch/hesaff/README.rst

 original, the affine iteration and normalization was derived from the code of Krystian Mikolajczyk.

-The SIFT descriptor code is protected under a US Patent 6,711,293.
-A license MUST be obtained from the University of British Columbia for use of SIFT code, files siftdesc.cpp/siftdesc.h, in commercial applications (see LICENSE.SIFT for details)
+The SIFT descriptor code was patented under a US Patent 6,711,293, which expired on March 7th 2019, so the license is no longer required for use.

 OUTPUT
 ------

 NOTE THIS IS NO LONGER THE CASE.
+WE MAY REINSTATE THIS.

 The built binary rewrites output file: <input_image_name>.hesaff.sift